lcdb/genomics-workshop-2018/04_genomics-tools.rst

 :Question: Compared to our previous results, how many do we expect in the
            output (and why?)

-The following command get the genes that are closest to each enhancer.
-While there is a ``bedtools closest`` command, it This next one took some experimenting to get right.
+The following command gets the genes that are closest to each enhancer.
+This next one took some experimenting to get right.
 In the interest of time, we're going to blindly copy this.
 If you're interested, you can look up the arguments I'm using.
-I found them by carefully reading the BEDTools help for closest, and then experimenting.
+I found them by carefully reading the BEDTools help for closest, and then experimenting and checking the output each time to make sure it made sense.
 Upon inspecting the output, I realized that only chr1 was being output.
 I figured out that I needed to sort the data first.

+- ``-D b``: for each item in A, report the distance to B. Negative values report "upstream". ``b`` means that when B is on the ``-`` strand, "upstream" means A has a higher start/stop position.

 .. code-block:: bash

-    # Closest gene to each enhancer
+    # First sort by chromosome and then start position:
     bedtools sort -i intergenic_enhancer-like_chow.bed > intergenic_enhancer-like_chow_sorted.bed
     bedtools sort -i extra/transcripts.bed > extra/transcripts_sorted.bed

+    # Then get the closest genes
     bedtools closest \
       -a intergenic_enhancer-like_chow_sorted.bed \
       -b extra/transcripts_sorted.bed \
-      -D a \
+      -D b \
-      -io \
-      -d \
-      > closest_genes_to_enhancer_chow.bed
+      > closest_transcripts_to_enhancer_chow.bed

 Now that you've run that command, inspect the output.
-The line for each enhancer has been joined to the line for each gene.
-The last column is from the ``-d`` argument: it's the distance, in bp, from the gene to the enhancer.
+Note how the line for each enhancer has been joined to the line for each gene.
+The last column is from the ``-D b`` argument: it's the distance, in bp, from the gene to the enhancer.

 .. code-block:: bash